Abrock3/E-Commerce-Backend/README.md

 ## Usage

-Start the server by running the command "node server.js" from the CLI.
-You should see the message "App listening on port 3001!" in your CLI if all is well.
-Then, using insomnia(or something similar), you can use the defined routes  to manipulate the tables in the database(see below for the list of routes).
+Start the server by running the command "npm start" from the CLI.
+You should see the message "App listening on port 3001!" in your CLI if all is well (if not, review the error and revisit the installation instructions).
+Then, using insomnia (or something similar), you can use the defined routes  to manipulate the tables in the database(see below for the list of routes).

 There are 4 related tables in the database: category, product, tag, and product_tag.
 A graphical representation of the database structure is below (1s are the primary key side of a link, * denotes the foreign key side of a link):